In a Nutshell

 Returns are accepted during the company’s 45-day trial period.
 You must first call Customer Service to receive a Return Merchandise Authorization number to get the full refund.

 The Bottom Line

 MDHearing is an established name in the direct-to-consumer hearing aid market, with a decade of experience selling affordable, easy-to-use devices online and over the phone.
 If you are looking for great value and won’t miss the snazzy features of costlier brands, visit their website or call to speak to a customer service representative.
-Note that for access to a smartphone app, you will need to purchase their highest-level Core model, which is not rechargeable.
+Note that for access to a smartphone app, you will need to purchase their highest-level Volt Max model, which is not rechargeable.

 Is MDHearing a Personal Sound Amplifying Product (PSAP)?

 No, MDHearing devices are FDA-registered hearing aids that are programmed to distinguish between different sounds and amplify those that are important to the listener.
 PSAPs amplify all sounds.